Background pattern

 Common serious side effects(may affect up to 1 in 10 people):

-• Detachment or tear of a layer in the inner part of the eye (retinal detachment), resulting in flashes of light with floating particles that progress to transient vision loss or a cloudy cornea (cataract).
+• Detachment or tear of a layer in the inner eye (retinal detachment or tear), which results in flashes of light with floating particles progressing to temporary vision loss or clouding of the lens (cataract).

-• Blindness, endophthalmitis (infection of the eyeball) with inflammation of the inner part of the eye.
+• Blindness, infection of the eyeball (endophthalmitis) with inflammation of the inner eye.

-The symptoms you may experience are eye pain or increased discomfort, if the redness in the eye worsens, blurry vision or decreased vision, an increase in small spots in the vision or increased sensitivity to light.
+The symptoms you may experience are eye pain or increased discomfort in the eye, if redness in the eye worsens, blurred vision or decreased vision, an increase in the number of small spots in your vision, or increased sensitivity to light.

 The following are the most frequently reported side effects: